Larger Datasets Can Be Repeated More: A Theoretical Analysis of Multi-Epoch Scaling in Linear Regression

-The analysis of SGD in linear regression has been extensively studied over the years, encompassing both one-pass and multi-epoch SGD.
-In the context of one-pass SGD, many works conducted convergence analyses under various scenarios \citep{ge2019step,zou2022benefitsimplicitregularizationsgd,wu2022iterateriskboundssgd,wu2022powerlimitationpretrainingfinetuninglinear,xia2024data,li2025understanding,meterez2025simplified}.
-For multi-epoch SGD, \citet{lin2019optimalratesmultipassstochastic} showed that multiple passes could act as a regularization parameter, and \citet{pillaudvivien2018statisticaloptimalitystochasticgradient} proved that multiple passes could achieve optimal prediction performance on a class of problems.
-Nonetheless, all these above works only provide the upper bound (or matching lower bound) of the loss for their convergence analysis, which we cannot apply to giving an accurate characterization of $E(K,N)$.
-In this work, we discuss $K$-epoch SGD training in linear regression with shuffling without replacement, under an optimal constant learning rate.
-We derive tight risk bounds up to a $1+o(1)$ order, and used the results to determine $E(K,N)$.

 \paragraph{Comparison with \citet{lin2025improved}.} A recent study on linear regression with data reusing~\citep{lin2025improved} is among the most relevant to our results.
 They showed that when the number of epochs is relatively small (smaller than some power of the dataset size), the order of loss remains the same as one pass SGD for the same iterations, which aligns with our results.
-However, their results only imply that $E(K,N) = \Theta(K)$ for small $K$, while our analysis directly gives the explicit loss characterization with $o(1)$ relative error bound and a more exact description of the effective reuse rate both in the small $K$ and large $K$, which reflects the data reusing scaling behavior.
-Our analysis further highlights the role of $N$ in the scaling behavior of $E(K,N)$, a factor that was not explicitly accounted for in \citet{muennighoff2023scaling}.
+However, their results only imply that $E(K,N) = \Theta(K)$ for small $K$, while our analysis directly gives the explicit loss characterization with $o(1)$ relative error bound and a more exact description of the effective reuse rate, which reflects the data reusing scaling behaviour.
+Our analysis is across various problem setups, and further shows the general scaling trend of data reusing under different problem setups.